-The Steelseries H is an amazing headset if you have the money for it.
-But if you need a good wireless headset without such a high price tag, the Turtle Beach Ear Force model offers an excellent sampling of great features, making it both an ideal gift or personal choice.
-Logitech’s model is more ideal if you want a more traditional headset that includes wireless properties for a very low price.
+The Steelseries Arctis Pro is an amazing PS4 and PC headset if you have the money for it.
+But if you need a true wireless headset without such a high price tag, the Logitech G533 model offers an excellent sampling of great features, making it both an ideal gift and a personal choice.
+If you want to compare the headphones on this list to other options, look at the best wireless microphone headset.

 We also researched plenty of other gaming headphones that were excellent and just barely didn’t make the cut.
 Turtle Beach’s Stealth 600 is a great choice for PC, PS4, Xbox, and other systems.
 Turtle Beach’s Stealth series comes in a variety of configurations, so you can use them with any system, making them a reliable and versatile choice.
 Other good options include the Turtle Beach Elite Pro and Turtle Beach Elite Atlas Aero.
 You can even consider the Astro A20 or Astro A50, if you want to mix things up.

 Ultimately, there are tons of options for Bluetooth wireless headphones for gaming, which can make your decision more difficult.
 Take your time doing your research and choose the model that’s right for your preferences, gaming setup, and audio needs.